My Heart Will Go On: Cultural impact

 The song became "imprinted on the movie's legacy", and every listen prompts a reminder of the blockbuster and the hype surrounding it.
 USA Today agreed that the song will be forever tied to Titanic.
-The Washington Post says it is the marriage of music and image that make both the song and film greater than the sum of their parts.
+The Washington Post has argued that it is the marriage of music and image that make both the song and film greater than the sum of their parts.

-Los Angeles Times stated that: "My Heart Will Go On helped make 1998 an amazing year for big pop Ballads.
+The Los Angeles Times stated that "My Heart Will Go On helped make 1998 an amazing year for big pop ballads".
 The Atlantic stated that its popularity did not stem from being played at events such as high school proms, weddings, and funerals, but by being indelibly placed into pop culture through numerous plays on the radio station, speakers, and passing cars.
-Anne T. Donahue from TrackRecord called it "The Greatest Movie Ballad Of All Time" stating: "It changed the game for movie ballads altogether, and the impact was felt immediately."
-MTV listed 'My Heart Will Go On' as the sixth biggest song of the 90s.
+Anne T. Donahue from TrackRecord called it "The Greatest Movie Ballad Of All Time" stating: "It changed the game for movie ballads altogether, and the impact was felt immediately".
+MTV listed "My Heart Will Go On" as the sixth biggest song of the '90s.

-The song, along with Dion's rendition of "The Power of Love", are used by members of siren kings, the New Zealand Polynesian youth subculture who stage modified vehicle public address system loudspeaker competitions.
+In New Zealand, "My Heart Will Go On", along with Dion's rendition of "The Power of Love", are favorites of siren kings, a Pasifika youth subculture originating in South Auckland who stage modified vehicle public address system loudspeaker competitions.
 The song is a staple of the competitions, due to the purity and clarity of Dion's voice suiting the audio range for public address systems.
+The song is played at full volume through speakers attached to cars in the small hours of the morning, in a contest by siren kings to produce the loudest sound.

-In the late 2010s, a pop culture trend emerged on platforms such as YouTube in which the song's iconic key change would be edited in as the soundtrack to a dramatic moment from a sporting match, such as a match winning shot.
-During the pandemic, Barcelona Pianist Alberto Gestoso Performed 'My Heart Will Go On' for His Quarantined Neighbors.
-In early 2021, DJ at Trump's Washington rally played "My Heart Will Go On" to the crowd.
+In the late 2010s, a pop culture trend emerged on platforms such as YouTube in which the song's iconic key change would be edited in as the soundtrack to a dramatic moment from a sporting match, such as a winning shot.
+During the COVID-19 pandemic, Barcelona pianist Alberto Gestoso performed "My Heart Will Go On" for his quarantined neighbors.
+In 2021, the DJ at the January 6 Trump rally in Washington, D.C. played "My Heart Will Go On" to the crowd.

 The film Barb and Star Go to Vista Del Mar (2021) featured a remix of the song.
 Bruno Mars opened his first show since early 2020 at MGM, in continuation of his Las Vegas residency and did a rendition of the song.
 Ariana Grande sang the song with James Corden on a segment at The Late Late Show with James Corden.

+In 2024, then-presidential candidate Donald Trump used "My Heart Will Go On" at rallies.
+Dion released a statement saying she did not endorse its use and expressed surprise at the choice.
+Variety said that the song "evokes the tragedy of the Titanic and, in the film, Leonardo DiCaprio’s dying character sinking to the bottom of the sea".